Former graduate Students in the Creel Lab at

 presence of wolves, and the impacts of these changes on elk diets,

 nutrition, and demography.
 He went on to an EU Fellowship with Anne

-examine interactions between predation and resource limitation on
+interactions between predation and resource limitation on chamois

-chamois nutrition and population dynamics, and then to become a
+nutrition and population dynamics, and then to become a professor at

 Tiffany Holland (MS): Tiffany, co-advised by Dr. Marcel

 Huisjer of WTI, examed factors that contribute to vehicle

 collisions with deer on US 93, testing for reductions